• Proposed

 Geographic range

-Amanita torrendii has so far been recorded in six countries in Europe (Spain, Portugal, France, Italy, Greece, and Cyprus), two countries in Africa (in the Atlas Mountains in Morocco and Algeria), and one in Asia (Turkey), a typical distribution around the Mediterranean Sea.
+Amanita torrendii has so far been recorded in Spain, Portugal, France, Italy, Greece, and Cyprus, in the Atlas Mountains in Morocco and Algeria, and in Türkiye, a typical distribution around the Mediterranean Sea.
 The southern limit of distribution is unclear due to a lack of data (e.g. a single historical occurrence in Sierra Leone from 1905 by G. Malecón in GBIF).
 It is uncertain if the species occurs in other areas of Africa along the Mediterranean.

 Population and Trends

-In Europe, A. torrendii is confined to the Mediterranean region and its most common habitat is Quercus suber (cork oak) forests (Natura 2000 habitat type 9330).
-The number of known sites for Amanita torrendii was about 100 in 2015, most in the Iberian Peninsula with only seven in France (including three in Corsica), and four in Italy (of which three in Sardinia) (Fraiture and Otto 2015).
+In Europe, Amanita torrendii is confined to the Mediterranean region and its most common habitat is Quercus suber (cork oak) forests (Natura 2000 habitat type 9330).
+The number of known sites for A. torrendii was about 100 in 2015, most in the Iberian Peninsula with only seven in France (including three in Corsica), and four in Italy (of which three are in Sardinia) (Fraiture and Otto 2015).
 There are currently 210 records of the species in GBIF, approximately 155 are from Spain, and 33 are from Portugal; the number of records from the other countries is much lower (GBIF 2021).
-While the size of the suitable habitat throughout the region is large, the concentration of the host Quercus suber primarily is restricted to the Iberian Peninsula.
-There are an estimated 1000 - 1500 sites throughout its range, each with up to 10 mature individuals per site, giving a total population size of 10,000-15,000.
+While the size of the suitable habitat throughout the region is large, the concentration of the host Q. suber primarily is restricted to the Iberian Peninsula.
+There are an estimated 1,000 - 1,500 sites throughout its range, each with up to 10 mature individuals per site, giving a total population size of 10,000-15,000.

-The conservation status of Q. suber forests is ‘Unfavourable-Bad’ (based on data from Spain and Portugal) due to changes in area, structure and functions (habitat quality), and future prospects (European Environment Agency, 2013-2018).
+The conservation status of Q. suber forests is ‘Unfavourable-Bad’ (based on data from Spain and Portugal) due to changes in area, structure and functions (habitat quality), and future prospects (European Environment Agency 2018).
 This lower status in comparison with the previous assessment period (2007-2012; ‘Unfavourable-Inadequate’) indicates the ongoing decline of this type of habitat in the stronghold of the species.
-According to the IUCN Red List, the population of Quercus suber, the species’ main host, is also decreasing (Barstow and Harvey-Brown 2017).
+The population of Q. suber, the species’ main host, is also decreasing (Barstow and Harvey-Brown 2017).
 As a whole, the Mediterranean basin is subject to many pressures (FAO and Plan Bleu 2018).
 With a growing population and a climate that is expected to become drier and warmer, the pressure on Mediterranean forests is enormous.
 Direct causes of decline include the conversion of forests to fire-prone shrub communities, outbreaks of pests and pathogens, and increased forest fires.
+Such pressures mean that the population of A. torrendii may be declining at a rate approaching or above 10% over a three generation time period (50 years; Dahlberg and Mueller 2011), but there is insufficient evidence to confirm this.

 Habitat and Ecology